 The Tulane Science Scholars Program (TSSP) gives high school students the opportunity to take college-credit courses during the summer in science and engineering at Tulane before high school graduation.
-TSSP is a selective program for rising 10th- through 12th-grade students who have exceptional talent in the sciences, engineering, and mathematics.
+TSSP is a selective program for rising 11th and 12th-grade students who have exceptional talent in the sciences, engineering, and mathematics.

 You'll need the following items for your online application:

 If you need assistance completing your application or have questions about scholarships, email firstname.lastname@example.org for more information.

 Each course is offered for three hours of Tulane credit which may be transferable to another university.
 More information can be found about each course by clicking the Course Descriptions button below.